 Scientific research is essential to ensure the best solutions.
-This study has highlighted the need for research ranging from high end genomics that can halve the time needed for breeding the most nutritious millets through to social economics and marketing research that can test the best methods for achieving behaviour change towards more
+This study has highlighted the need for research ranging from high end genomics that can halve the time needed for breeding the most nutritious millets through to social economics and marketing research that can test the best

-Dr Peter Carberry Director General, ICRISAT
+Dr Peter Carberrv Director General, ICRISAT

 Product development based on understanding of consumer preferred traits, especially organoleptic properties, linked to scientifically validated health claims is key to sustainable promotion of millets.
-The Agribusiness and Innovation
+The Agribusiness and Innovation methods for achieving behaviour change towards more